 - Synthetic Materials

-Using the wrong type of rigging sling can be extremely dangerous, as it could break or the item could slip out of the sling.
-Therefore, it is incredibly important that you choose the correct type of rigging sling for your application.
+Using the wrong type of rigging sling can be extremely dangerous.
+This mistake can cause slings to break or loads to fall, causing damage and potential injuries.
+You must choose the correct type of rigging sling for your application.

-If you are in the market to purchase rigging supplies and are wondering which type of sling is best, here are some essential things that you need to know first.
+If you are in the market to purchase rigging equipment and are wondering which type of sling is best, here are some essential things that you need to know.

 What Exactly Are Rigging Slings?

-Essentially, a rigging sling is a part that is attached to or wrapped around the object being lifted and is used in conjunction with a lift or crane.
+A rigging sling is attached to or wrapped around the object being lifted.
+It is used in conjunction with a lift or crane.

-Rigging slings are often used with hitches, which are used to connect the object to the sling itself.
+Rigging slings are often used with hitches, which then connect to the load.

 There are four types of sling hitches:

-A vertical or straight hitch is attached directly to an object (generally by looping around an attached hook) in order to lift it up vertically.
-A downside to this type of sling hitch is the object can rotate or swing while it is being moved.
-However, a tagline can be added to help control this rotation and prevent the sling from twisting around.
+A vertical or straight hitch is attached directly to an object (generally by looping around an attached hook) to lift it up vertically.
+A downside to this type of sling hitch is that the object can rotate or swing while being moved.
+However, a tagline can be added to help control this rotation and prevent the sling from twisting.

-A basket hitch helps to distribute the weight of an object more evenly by splitting the load and cradling both slides within a sling.
-It is also typically used in conjunction with a lifting beam or spreader bar to provide additional support.
+A basket hitch distributes the weight of a load more evenly by splitting it and cradling both slides within a sling.
+It is typically used in conjunction with a lifting beam or spreader bar to provide additional support.

-Now, the angle of the sling does change the load capacity, and both sides need to carry equal weight, otherwise, the object will topple.
-Therefore, basket hitches are used on longer objects which are of equal weight, such as lumber or pipes.
+The angle of the sling does change the load capacity, and both sides need to carry equal weight.
+Otherwise, the object will topple.
+Therefore, basket hitches are used on longer objects which are evenly weighted, such as lumber or pipes.

 A choker hitch loops around an object to provide a strong grip with an adjustable knot at the top.
 This also must be used on evenly balanced loads and must be tightly secured before lighting to ensure that the object does not shift.